dan-tu/RPGBot/README.md

 ## Front End (TUI)

-players will be able to send text commands to the bot through Messenger.
+Players will be able to send text commands to the bot through Messenger.
 Eventually, players will also be able to see options using post-back buttons.

 ### Commands
 The structure of commands will be: '\<command\> \<args\>'